Aberystwyth Lifeboat Station: History

 The first lifeboat house was built on Victoria terrace, near to the Glengower Hotel today.
 It cost £125-5s-6d.
 In 1875, a new boathouse was constructed on Queens Road, at a cost of £250.
 This was later used as a BBC studio between 1990 and 2000, and then a store for Ceredigion County Council.
 Since 2020, it has been used by Ceredigion Archives, with regulated temperature and humidity, following a grant from the Welsh Government.

+On 20 February 1877, crew member John James succumbed to cold and exhaustion, after enduring a six-hour service to rescue three men from the schooner Sarah Ellen of Liverpool.
+The station now awards the John James Award for Outstanding Commitment annually to crew members.

 A severe gale on 29 December 1900 saw Coxswain David Williams launch the lifeboat to a fishing smack; in heavy seas three lifeboatmen (Jack Williams, Tom Jones and J.C.
 Rea) were thrown overboard but were rescued by their fellow crewmen.
 Despite the loss of most of their oars, they managed to beach the lifeboat and hold it until the tide ebbed.
 In the meantime the fishermen, whose boat was wrecked on the rocks, made it safely to shore.

 In February 1946 Frederick Angus (ON 757) was at sea for more than 24 hours in severe weather standing by the broken-down submarine and helping to rescue her crew.